blog-blog/blog-blog.github.io/_posts/2024-09-29-dln-part-one.markdown

 As I'm writing this, some of what 9-year-old me felt is coming back.
 I was utterly devastated.
 I venture even to say depressed.
 However, it was the perfect time for me to read it, as I was in a similar life position as the characters.

 Imagine a gloomy winter again, a grade-school kid sitting on his bed, his heart ripped out from reading words on a page.
 He searches on the internet for 'the meaning' of the story.
 He searches 'do Lyra and Will meet again?'
 He finds fan fiction of people wanting something similar.
+I was obssessed, I was practically grieving a fictional love that wasn't even mine.
 In the end, though, that pain only went away with time.
-It was a transformative work.
+Suffice to say, it was a transformative work.

 In reflection, I now see the power those words had over me.
-Simply words on a page.
-Maybe that's why I avoid rereading the entire trilogy.
+Simply, they were just words on a page.
+Maybe that's why I avoid rereading the entire trilogy again even today.
 I'm afraid to awaken that power.
-Or maybe I'm afraid to find that power is now gone.
-I don't think it's gone, though, and I don't think it's always a depressing power.
+Or maybe I'm afraid to find that the power is now gone.
+I don't think it's gone, though, and I don't mean to say it's a  depressing power.
+This literary power could cause any emotion.
+Many can relate to feeling melancholy at a story's end.
+Many have laughed at a book, cried with a movie, felt happy with a show.
 I can point to more recent examples of the power of media.
 This was the first, though: the awakening.

 No one in my life knew about my reaction.
 Really, my reading literacy life was a private one.
 I would read, and I would keep my feelings to myself.
 That's not to say I will never share my reading life with anyone.
 Some people here and there I would tell, but never tell all.